dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

     >>> csp.add_constraint(gates.and_gate(['x1', 'x2', 'y1']))  # add an AND gate
     >>> bqm = dwavebinarycsp.stitch(csp)

-Once you have a BQM that represents your problem, you sample it.
+Once you have a BQM that represents your problem, you sample it for solutions.

 .. _submitting:

 Sample
 ======

-To solve your problem, now represented as a binary quadratic model, you submit it to a sampler.
+To solve your problem, now represented as a binary quadratic model, you sample it.
 If you use a classical solver running locally on your CPU, a single sample might provide the lowest energy state of the system and thus the optimal solution.
 When you use a probabilistic sampler like the D-Wave system, you typically program for multiple reads.

-If you plan to use the D-Wave system to sample, follow the configuration described under :ref:`dwavesys`.
+If you plan to use the D-Wave system to sample, the :ref:`dwavesys` section describes how you configure access to a D-Wave solver.

 For example, the BQM of the AND gate created above may look like this: